-Follow a wide, rocky dirt path with a rushing creek on your right.
+Trail: Follow a wide, rocky dirt path with a rushing creek on your right.
 Soon the trail becomes skinny as it snakes it's way up to a wide log bridge with grating & small railing in the middle to give you some comfort.
 On your left is Eaton Creek with a powerful waterfall cascading down.
 This is about .5 Km's.
-Due to the trails steepness the Km's seem longer.

-At times along the trail there is minimal blow down and the odd log to get over.
+At times along the trail there is blow down and and few logs to climb over.
 Soon you come to the second Falls Lookout.
 It's a skinnier trail and a slight drop off on your left side that would take you down to the river.
 You can get a little closer to see the falls but it's rooty & slippery.
 Once you're happy you can make this the end of your hike or carry on to Eaton Lake.

-I would suggest to go on a dry day and to bring MICROspikes.
+I would suggest to go on a dry day and to bring MICROspikes, poles and good footwear.
 Happy & safe trails.

 From Highway #1 (Trans-Canada Highway) near Hope, take exit #168.
 Follow Flood Hope Road east to a flashing amber light and turn right on to Silver Skagit Road.
 Follow the gravel road complete with many potholes.
 After the road's 16 km marker, turn left on to a side road marked with a sign for the Eaton Lake Trail and Eaton Creek forestry campsite.
 Follow the road up a short hill to the campsite area, where there is parking for approximately four cars.
 There's not a lot of room up there.